-Well in the purposes of God he returned to Mississippi to a little town called Mendenhall, and Mendenhall, Mississippi south of Jackson and he started a ministry there.
+Well, in the purposes of God, he returned to Mississippi to a little town called Mendenhall, Mendenhall, Mississippi south of Jackson, and he started a ministry there.
 He started a school there.
 He started a church.
 Started a little co-op for people to buy things and really helped that little community of Mendenhall.
-This was right at the time when Civil Rights Movement really exploded and John asked me if I would come to Mississippi and if I would preach, if I would go out to the black high schools which were totally segregated and always on the other side of town, and if I would preach and do some gospel ministry in these high schools around Mississippi.
+This was right at the time when the Civil Rights movement really exploded, and John asked me if I would come to Mississippi and if I would preach, if I would go around to the Black high schools, which were totally segregated and always on the other side of town, and if I would preach and do some gospel ministry in these high schools around Mississippi.

 So I said, “Absolutely, I’d love to do that.”
-Got a few friends, in those days I used to sing a little.
-And we would do a little bit of singing together.
-And then I would preach and I had an absolutely wonderful time.
-I can’t remember how many years, I think I went down there for a period of about five years, going down and spending a pro-longed period of time.
-I lived with John and Vera Mae in their house, very interesting to live at that time in the home of black people in the south and to be treated the way they were treated, to be refused meals at a restaurant that I would go to because they knew who I was associating with.
+Got a few friends - in those days, I used to sing a little - we would do a little bit of singing together, then I would preach.
+And I had an absolutely wonderful time.
+I can’t remember exactly how many years.
+I think I went down there for a period of about five years, going down and spending a prolonged period of time.
+I lived with John and Vera Mae in their house and - very interesting to live at that time in the home of Black people in the South and to be treated the way they were treated, to be refused meals at a restaurant that I would go to because they knew who I was associating with.
 It was so tense there.

-There was a friend of John’s who was a custodian in the First Baptist Church in Mendenhall which is a white church.
-This custodian loved Christ and he built a friendship with the pastor at the church, even though he couldn’t attend the church.
-The pastor started a Bible study with him on a regular basis and the church leaders told him he had to stop that.
+There was a friend of John’s who was a custodian in the First Baptist Church in Mendenhall, which is a white church.
+This custodian loved Christ and he built a friendship with the pastor of the church, even though he couldn’t attend the church.
+Pastor started a Bible study with him on a regular basis and the church leaders told him he had to stop that.
 He said, “I can’t.”
-And the circumstances became so overbearing on him, he had problems in the community, in the town and getting gas and things like that.
-He had a nervous breakdown.
-They took him to Jackson.
-Put him in a hospital room and he dove out of the window, the third floor, and killed himself.
+And the circumstances became so overbearing on him - he had problems in the community, in the town, getting gas and things like that - he had a nervous breakdown.
+They took him to Jackson, put him in a hospital room, and he dove out of a window on the third floor and killed himself.
 That’s how intense that was.

-Well it was during those times that I was there and I will never forget, I can’t tell you the whole story, but I’ll never forget one night, I was in the middle of Jackson, Mississippi in the office of a man named Charles Evers.
+Well, it was during those times that I was there and I will never forget, I can’t tell the whole story, but I’ll never forget one night, I was in the middle of Jackson, Mississippi, in the office of a man named Charles Evers.
 Charles Evers had a brother named Medgar Evers.
-Medgar Evers was the first martyr of the Civil Rights Movement.
-He was the first person killed.
-Charles became the first black mayor...the first black mayor in the south at Fayetteville, Mississippi.
+Medgar Evers was the first martyr of the Civil Rights movement; he was the first person killed.
+Charles became the first Black mayor - the first Black mayor in the South at Fayetteville, Mississippi.
 He was a friend of John’s and I had come to know him.

-The immediate issue was that there were serious things going on in the street in Jackson and they were trying to get me out of there because I was as pale as a ghost.
-And here we were worried what might happen to me.
+And the immediate issue was that there were serious things going on in the street in Jackson and they were trying to get me out of there because I was as pale as a ghost, and they were worried about what might happen to me.
 And so they escorted me.
 And then they said, “You know, we’re going to go to Jackson.
-We want to...we want to go...we’re going to Memphis, we want to see what happened.
+We want to - we want to go - we’re going to Memphis, we want to see what happened.
 So they took me.
-And in those days the police weren’t nearly as protective, forensics hadn’t developed to what they had and they didn’t necessarily protect crime scenes.
+And in those days, the police weren’t nearly as protective.
+Forensics hadn’t developed to what they had and they didn’t necessarily protect crime scenes.

 So we went to the motel, up to the landing, saw the blood where Martin Luther King had been shot just hours before by James Earl Ray.
-I actually went to the little building opposite the motel, went up on the second flood, stood up on the toilet and looked out the window where James Earl Ray had shot him.
+I actually went to the little building opposite the motel, went up onto the second flood, stood up on the toilet and looked out the window where James Earl Ray had shot him.
 And I was there at that very, very, very crucial time.

 RICK: You can elaborate.

-JOHN: But, some good things came out of that.
-There were some wonderful young people in John’s ministry who wanted to go to a Christian college and I knew about Los Angeles Baptist College which was the name of the Master’s College then, and I said, “Well I know a college near our church, I’m sure you could send them there.”
+JOHN: But some good things came out of that.
+There were some wonderful young people in John’s ministry who wanted to go to a Christian college, and I knew about Los Angeles Baptist College, which was the name of the Master’s College then, and I said, “Well, I know a college near our church.
+I’m sure you could send them there.”
 So I think we sent three or four of these young men to be trained and to graduate from the Master’s College before I had any association with them at all, it was called Los Angeles Baptist College.

-So those were very, very volatile, volatile times.
-I remember when we were taken to the jail, the sheriff’s said something about they were going to fine us.
-And I said, “Well how much is the fine?”
+So those were very, very volatile, volatile times, and I remember when we were taken to the jail, the sheriff said something about they were going to fine us.
+And I said, “Well, how much is the fine?”
 And he said, “How much have you got?”
 And the fine was everything we had.
 So those were very, very difficult times.
 But God has continued to bless the ministry there.
 It’s going on today, it’s called Voice of Calvary.
-John took the name from my Dad’s radio program and he used it there and that ministry flourishes today, led by Dolphus(?)
-Weary(?) who is a graduate of the college.
+John took the name from my dad’s radio program and used it there, and that ministry flourishes today, led by Dolphus Weary, who is a graduate of the college.

 RICK: You were speaking this morning, the sermon apexed on the purpose of the church really being evangelism.
 I think it might interest the folks to know how you came to know Christ, your conversion story.